 We are primarily concerned with the relationship of the labor market pooling variables with agglomeration but, in estimating equation (3), we include the other controls from the wage models reported in Table 2 as well.
 For questions from the worker sample, the tables in this section are organized in a way that parallels Table 2.
 In column 1, we regress the labor market pooling measure on city density.
 Column 2 adds the controls for a worker being located in an industrial district or in the South.
 Column 3 again adds the individual controls.
 Columns 4-7 are estimates of the specification in column 3 over subsamples of males, older workers, more educated workers, and workers who have moved.
 Finally, column 8 is the long lagged instruments model.
-Estimation is carried out by Probit and IV Probit, for which we report marginal effects.
+For binary dependent variables, estimation is carried out by Probit and IV Probit.
+We report marginal effects at the variable mean for continuous variables.
+For dummies, marginal effects are computed for the change of the dummy variable from 0 to 1.
+In a separate web appendix (Andini et al., 2013), we also report results from linear probability models.